Zeyu-Li/replace_text/README.md

 # Python Text Replacement Project
 About
 -------
-This project replaces words in text with a json dictionary
+This project replaces words in a text as defined in a json dictionary